radiantmediaplayer/rmp-detachable-player/README.md

 # rmp-detachable-player

-# DEPRECATED - this extension should work but is no longer maintained

 rmp-detachable-player is an open-source extension for [Radiant Media Player](https://www.radiantmediaplayer.com) to allow automatic detachment of the player when scrolling into page (a.k.a. automatic PiP - picture in picture).
 As such the player can be visible at all time regardless of the page scrolling position.
 This extension makes use of the new [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 ## Features